 As Michelangelo’s contemporary, Giorgio Vasari, writes, “When all was finished, it cannot be denied that this work has carried off the palm from all other statues, modern or ancient, Greek or Latin; no other artwork is equal to it in any respect”.

-But there’s plenty more at the La Galleria dell’Accademia to justify the price of entry.
-As well as other Renaissance works, the museum houses an impressive collection of Gothic paintings and musical instruments.
+There’s plenty more at the La Galleria dell’Accademia to justify the price of entry.
+As well as other Renaissance works, the museum houses a large collection of Gothic paintings and musical instruments.
 Those with an interest in musical history won’t want to miss the famous viola built by Antonio Stradivari for the Medicis in 1690.

 10. Lose yourself in the surrounding Tuscan countryside